 The following paragraphs provide information about some common types, or classifications, of Lehigh data, and storage on Google Apps (e.g., Drive).
-Briefly though, these types of data should never be stored in Lehigh Google Apps or stored or transmitted via email, whether Gmail or Lehigh's legacy mail.
+Briefly though, these types of data should never be stored in Lehigh Google Apps or stored or transmitted via email.
 To view detailed policies on handling of sensitive data, view the Classification of Data Tables.:

 - Family Educational Rights and Privacy Act (FERPA) Data.
 The Family Educational Rights and Privacy Act (FERPA) is a federal law that protects the privacy of student education records.
 Per Lehigh’s data classification policy, FERPA-protected records (and other confidential information “stored in an encrypted form within the personal network (LAN) file space of the individual and must not be backed up to a cloud storage service.”

 - Personally-identifiable Information (PII).
 Personal identifiers, including Social Security, tax identification, driver’s license, and bank account numbers, listed in the Breach of Personal Information Notification Act, as well as other legally confidential data, are protected information.

 - Financial Information (payment/credit card information).
 Pursuant to federal laws, Lehigh has a duty to safeguard every type of nonpublic, personally identifiable financial information.
 In addition, Lehigh must protect payment/credit card data and related account information.
 Examples include information provided on an application for a credit card, payment history, and account balance information.

 - Health Insurance Portability Accountability Act (HIPAA) and Protected Health Information (PHI).
 Individually-identifiable health information is legally protected by Federal HIPAA Privacy and Security laws as well as Pennsylvania laws related to medical record confidentiality.